 Cocker Spaniels are one of the most popular breeds in the UK with even the royal family owning one.
 In the US, they are becoming an increasingly popular breed by the year due to their family-friendly and intelligent traits.

 Of course, you want to provide your dog with the best food you can buy, and that includes finding the best dog food for Cocker Spaniels.

-The best dog food for Cocker Spaniels is the Royal Canin Dry Dog Food, which includes crescent shaped kibble for dental hygiene and the formula has been developed to promote healthy skin and ears.
+In short, the best dog food for Cocker Spaniels is the Royal Canin Cocker Spaniel Adult Dog food, which includes crescent-shaped kibble for dental hygiene and the formula has been developed to promote healthy skin and ears.

 Table of Contents

 - 1 Best Dog Food For Cocker Spaniels

 - 2 Royal Canin Cocker Spaniel Dry Dog Food

 - 4 Solid Gold Sensitive Stomach Dog Food

 - 7 Cocker Spaniel Dog Food Buying Guide